Isaiah Robinson: Biography

 The following year, Captain Robinson cruised against enemy shipping off Cape May, but was finally blockaded in the Delaware River.
 During the defense of Philadelphia, and following the destruction of Fort Mifflin on 15 November 1777, he was forced to burn Andrew Doria to prevent the vessel from falling into enemy hands.
 He commanded the 12-gun Pennsylvania privateer Pomona in 1779 and succeeded in taking several British privateers.

 The date of his death is unknown, but his will, dated 12 August 1777, was probated in the city of Philadelphia on 25 September 1781.

-Namesake
+Legacy

 The destroyers USS Robinson (DD-88) and USS Robinson (DD-562) were named in his honor.

+Robinson appears in John Edward Jennings' 1950 historical novel The Sea Eagles.